jepma/spark-kubernetes/README.md

     - Use public dataset, files > 1gb
     - Test with and without caching
 - How is the integration with Glue / Data-catalogs
-    - hive-site.xml / Glue / Spark?
+    - hive-site.xml / glue / spark
 - Run Minio on Kubernetes to host testdata
 - Host Jupyter on Kubernetes
     - Is it possible to re-use base image